-Being born in the very land where philosophy itself was born, I also come from a remarkably “colorful” lineage: Western Anatolia, Izmir, Afyonkarahisar, Greece, Crete/Chania, Istanbul, Tekirdag, Bulgaria, and Tarnovo… In short, my ancestors were what you might call multicultural Turkish migrants.
+Being born in the very land where philosophy itself was born, I come from a remarkably “colorful” lineage: Western Anatolia, Izmir, Afyonkarahisar, Greece, Crete/Chania, Istanbul, Tekirdag, Bulgaria, and Tarnovo… In short, my ancestors were what you might call multicultural Turkish migrants.

+I was born in Izmir and spent most of my early years in Karsiyaka.
+My journey eventually led me to the United Kingdom for my education.
 This page is a small memory corner, a selection of a few frames from the wide photo album of my life:

 Hatice Melisa Acar